by : Joseph Hallas | Last Updated: February 8, 2024

 Another thing that annoyed me about ECOS was how it washed my bath towels.
 This stuff is terrible for bath towels — it leaves them very rough and scratchy.
-Now that’s not what I want to feel after a nice Lush bath.
+Now that’s not what I want to feel after a nice lush bath.

-I noticed a similar effect on my bed sheets — it wasn’t “rough” in the same way, but there was just something less comfortable than unusual when I was trying to get to sleep.
+I noticed a similar effect on my bed sheets — it wasn’t “rough” in the same way, but there was just something less comfortable than usual when I was trying to get to sleep.
 I sleep with nothing on, so it definitely was something to do with the sheets.

 If you like saving money and don’t want rough/scratchy sheets and towels, consider giving ECOS a miss.

 Although I thought this liquid laundry detergent eco product was good, I’m just one person, so I decided to go looking online to find some other people’s opinions on this eco friendly clothes detergent.
 Here are some pretty balanced user reviews I found:

 While I don't think this detergent gets out really dirty stains, it is a great detergent for ordinary laundry and smells wonderful.
 It didn't bother my sensitive skin, so I think that it rinses out well too.
 I will order it again.